Ex10si0n/Ex10si0n/README.md

 Feel free to explore my [Algorithms Series](https://algo.aspires.cc) and [Python and Machine Learning](https://pyml.aspires.cc) courses.

-I am seeking internship opportunities for Summer 2025 and full-time opportunities for Winter 2026 at the United States.
+I am seeking internship opportunities for Summer 2025 and full-time opportunities for Spring 2026 at the United States.
 If you are interested in connecting with me, please contact me via [LinkedIn](https://www.linkedin.com/in/ex10si0n/) or [E-mail](mailto:me@aspires.cc).

 ## Tech-stacks I used